Nisarg-Pandyaa/Java-Projects/README.md

 ## 📁 Projects

 ### 1️⃣ [Guess The Number Game](Guess-The-Number-Game)
-*A simple console game where the computer generates a random number and the player tries to guess it.*
+*A simple console game where the guesser generates a random number and the player tries to guess it.*

 (⬆️ More projects will be added soon...)